-Care Coordination- Temporary Transitional Voucher Request/ Approval Form Must be submitted for proposed transitional expense, along with the treatment plan and invoice.
+Care Coordination- Temporary Transitional Voucher Request/ Approval Form

+Must be submitted for proposed transitional expense, along with the treatment plan and invoice.
 All costs shall be consistent with the requirements of the contract, the State of Florida Reference Guide for State Expenditures, and applicable Florida statutes, rules, and regulations.

+for State Expenditures, and applicable Florida statutes, rules, and regulations.
 Case Manager/Requestor required, First and Last are required.

 First and Last are required.

+Request Date: required,

+6/12/2020

-Request Date: required, 6/12/2020 Case Manager/requestor Email required, Case Manager/requestor Email is required.
+Case Manager/requestor Email required, Case Manager/requestor Email is required.

 Case Manager/requestor Email is required.

 Client's Name required, First and Last are required.

 First and Last are required.

 Date of Birth: required, Date of Birth is required.

 Date of Birth is required.

+Provider Name required,

+Archways, Inc.

-Provider Name required, ۲ Archways, Inc. Banyan Health Care System Age required; Age is required.
+Banyan Health Care System

+Age required; Age is required.

+A martin manusium d

 Age is required.
 Gender required; Gender is required.

+Male

-Male \square Female \square
+Female

 Gender is required.

 SSN: required, SSN: is required.